Information & Decision Science (INFO)

 Corequisite(s): INFO 583.
 Prerequisite(s): INFO 590.
 Restriction(s): Business Analytics degree students only.
 This course provides analytics students with proven concepts, techniques, and frameworks for assessing and formulating pricing strategies.
 Students will learn the process of making pricing decisions and explore innovative approaches for setting prices.
 The course covers elements of both the theory and the practice of revenue management and pricing, drawing on principles from economics and psychology while maintaining an analytics focus.
 Course concepts will be reinforced through hands-on simulation exercises, case analysis, and group project work.

-Restriction(s): MS in Business Analytics, MS in Digital Marketing Analytics, or MS in Human Resource Analytics students only.
-This course is aimed at providing analytics students with a basic knowledge of statistical concepts and methods that are needed to perform important business functions requiring data analysis, such as business forecasting, trend analysis, and exploring patterns and hidden opportunities.
+Restriction(s): MS in Business Analytics, Digital Marketing Analytics, Human Resources Analytics, GR certificate in Business Analytics only.
+This course is aimed at providing analytics students with a knowledge of statistical concepts and methods that are needed to perform important business functions requiring data analysis, such as hypothesis testing, business forecasting, trend analysis, and exploring patterns and hidden opportunities.
 The focus is on using the tools and techniques to extract useful information out of data and to make correct interpretations, rather than their mathematical structure or derivation.
-Hands-on exercises will be used to reinforce learning by taking advantage of the built-in statistical functions in MS Excel and Tableau.
+Hands-on exercises will be used to reinforce learning by taking advantage of various statistical analysis software tools.

 INFO 590 Decision Risk Modeling (3 credits)